Lion-Craft/Wesktop/CONTRIBUTING.md

 - master:
   - Main stable branch.
 Do not directly commit to master.
 - development:
   - Primary development branch.
-Push to this branch and open pull requests.
+Push to this branch(if no issue-specific branch exists) and open pull requests.
+- [issue number]-[issue name]:
+  - Issue specific branch.
+If you work on a issue push to the correct issue specific branch and create a pull request to development once you consider the issue implemented/fixed.

 ## Version numbering